reeddunkle/reeddunkle.github.io/_posts/2016-07-29-Rank-Yourself.md

 ## Dreyfus Model of Skill Acquisition

 On my CV, and in interviews, I have had to rank my expertise with a language or framework.
 "Beginner, Intermediate, or Advanced?", "1-5?", "1-10?".
 I have recently asked others to do this on a 1-10 scale in the [RC Start](https://www.recurse.com/blog/99-free-one-on-one-mentorship-for-new-programmers) community.
 I was hoping that I could create well-balanced groups.
-It's terrible.

 No one knows how to reply.
 I have a hard time.
 "I'm a 7, well...maybe a 6."
 15 minutes later in the interview, "Can I change that to a 5?".

 I've been asked by friends to help rank them: "Is my Python 'Intermediate' or 'Advanced'?"
 I've asked friends to help rank me.
 This stuff is hard.
 As far as I can tell, no one likes it.